Jill Kolodner | September 21, 2022 | Car Accidents

 - Seek medical help.

-You may also reach out to a car accident attorney for advice on how to proceed.
+You may also reach out to a personal injury attorney for advice on how to proceed.

 Hiring a Car Accident Lawyer May Help Your Case